systemsomicslab/MsdialWorkbench/CONTRIBUTING.md

 Feel free to create a GitHub discussion on https://github.com/systemsomicslab/MsdialWorkbench/discussions .

 ## Technical Topics
-- We use dot net framework XXX and .NET core XXX.
+- In this project, we primarily utilize the frameworks of .NET Framework 4.7.2, .NET Core 3.1, and .NET 6.
+The .NET class libraries adhere at least to the specifications of .NET Standard 2.0 unless there is a specific reason to deviate.
+Currently, the main MsdialGuiApp project can be built using .NET Framework 4.7.2.
-- This project can be coded in Visual Studio Code (VSCode), but the GUI part cannot be written in VSCode.
-If you also want to contribute on the GUI part of the code, Visual Studio will be necessary.
+- This project can be coded in Visual Studio Code (VSCode), but the GUI part may have limitations in terms of preview functionality within VSCode.
+If you intend to contribute to the GUI part of the code and would like to have access to a preview, we recommend using Visual Studio.
-- In this project, we are using XXX for the implementation of the GUI.
-XXX is believed to support multiple platforms, but the GUI of this project only supports Windows.
+- In this project, we are using the WPF (Windows Presentation Foundation) UI framework for GUI implementation.
+The GUI is designed for Windows exclusivity due to inherent limitations in WPF.
-- This project is basically based on the MVVM pattern, but XXX does not follow it.
-If you want to know more about this, please refer to XXX.
+- This project primarily adopts the MVVM pattern, utilizing packages such as ReactiveExtensions and ReactiveProperty.
+However, MVVM frameworks like Prism or Livet are not used in this project.
+If you are interested in learning more about MVVM, please refer to Microsoft's official documentation at https://learn.microsoft.com/en-us/dotnet/architecture/maui/mvvm.